Compliance with WhatsApp policies and use cases that respect the WhatsApp guidelines. WhatsApp requires compliance with the following:

 b) Your audience might be younger than 16.

-c) You request a phone number for countries or regions where WhatsApp/Facebook do not operate, such as the Crimea region.
+c) You request a phone number for countries or regions where WhatsApp/Facebook do not operate.
+See the Blocked Countries list below.

-Technically we can set up existing numbers if they are linked to the WhatsApp Business client (or, with some more effort, numbers linked to a regular WhatsApp consumer client), BUT we cannot migrate numbers that have been set up by another Business Solution Provider.
-This is not possible from a technical perspective.
+Technically we can set up existing numbers if they are linked to the WhatsApp Business App (or, with some more effort, numbers linked to a regular WhatsApp consumer App).

-This can be achieved by setting up a new phone number, and by phasing out the old phone number.
-New phone numbers will start again at the lowest quality tier and will be automatically upgraded to higher tiers as more messages with a high quality are sent.
+There is no way to "swap" or "change" a number outright.
+However, you can achieve the same result by setting up a new phone number and then deleting the old one.
+Be aware that new phone numbers will start again at the lowest quality tier and will be automatically upgraded to higher tiers as more messages are sent.

 The WhatsApp stack consists of

-a message gateway which represents the encrypted endpoint (aka WACORE),
+- a message gateway that represents the encrypted endpoint (WACORE)

-an API-gateway that is used to configure settings and to send and receive messages and (aka WAWEB)
+- an API-gateway that is used to configure settings and to send and receive messages and (WAWEB)

 Default deployment will happen to Google's Cloud Platform hosting centre in Frankfurt, Germany.